Dasonk/dasonk.github.com/pages/about.md

 ## About Me

-I am a graduate student studying Statistics at Iowa State University.
+I used to be a graduate student studying Statistics at Iowa State University.
+I am currently a data scientist working at PwC.
 I love R and Linux.
 I have been happily married since April of 2011.
-I have a beagle named Brutus and I'm sure he loves you.
+I have a beagle named Luna and I'm sure she loves you.

 ![Brutus](/images/Brutus.jpg "Brutus")